TehDucctator/Hoyoclub-Bot/README.md

-# Hoyoclub-Bot
+# Hu-Tao-Bot
-A discord bot I made for a school club
+A discord bot for Hoyoclub